Onyango12/phase-1-project/README.md

 ## OPERATORS
 ## The following operators are supported by the calculator:

+## GETTING STARTED
+## To use the calculator, simply open the application and start entering numbers and operators using the provided buttons.
+The display will show the current input as well as the result of any operations.

 ## Symbol	Name	Operation
 ## +	Addition	Addition
 ## -	Subtraction	Subtraction